dereneaton/ipyrad/newdocs/6-params.rst

 This option is used to detect potential paralogs, as a shared heterozygous site across many samples likely represents clustering of paralogs with a fixed difference rather than a true heterozygous site.
 Default is 0.5.
-For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.

 Affected steps = 7.
 Example entries to params.txt

 .. parsed-literal::

-    0.25             ## [24] allow hetero site to occur across max of 25% of Samples 10               ## [24] allow hetero site to occur across max of 10 Samples
+    0.25             ## [24] allow hetero site to occur across max of 25% of Samples

 .. _trim_reads: